saxbophone/libsxbp/CONTRIBUTING.md

 Thanks for considering contributing to libsaxbospiral!

 Here are some tips and general info about contributing to this project.
+Following these tips will increase the likelihood of getting a speedy PR :smile:

 ## Checklist